ellisztamas/ibdpainting/README.md

 Explanation of the parameters (see also `ibdpainting --help`):

-* `--input`: VCF file containing the crossed individuals.
+* `--input`: HDF5 file containing the crossed individuals.
 See [above](#input-data-files).
 * `--reference`: HDF5 file containing the reference panel.
 See [above](#input-data-files).
 * `--window_size`: Window size in base pairs.
 * `--sample_name`: Name of the crossed individual to compare to the reference panel.
-This must be present in the input VCF file - you can check with something like `bcftools query -l $input_vcf.vcf.gz | grep "my_cross"`.
+This must be present in the input file - you can check the original VCF file with something like `bcftools query -l $input_vcf.vcf.gz | grep "my_cross"`.
 * `--expected_match`: List of one or more expected parents of the test individual.
 These names should be among the samples in the reference panel.
 Names should be